emgoto/emgoto.com/posts/working-in-public/index.md

 tags: ["books", "opensource"]
 emoji: 💻
 coverImage: 'https://images.unsplash.com/photo-1582322384982-92cf41ed4dbe?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2378&q=80'
+devArticleId: 493818
 ---

-Nadia Eghbal’s recent book _Working in Public: The Making and Maintenance of Open Source Software_, covers what the open source experience is like for maintainers today.
+[Nadia Eghbal](https://nadiaeghbal.com/)’s recent book _Working in Public: The Making and Maintenance of Open Source Software_, covers what the open source experience is like for maintainers today.

 It ends with the following sentence: